stevenlay/Clear-Photo-Album/README.md

 # blurry-to-diff-folder

-Script to go through photos in a folder and move all the blurry photos to a seperate directory, leaving only the non-blurry ones.
+Script to go through photos in a folder and move all the blurry photos to a seperate directory, leaving only the non-blurry ones to be uploaded to an Imgur album.